enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## ENSG00000001084.10        535        326        581        438        418
     ## ENSG00000001167.14        967        737        874        886        902

-We note this is a GENCODE v25 annotation, which will be useful later on.
-Let's look at the metadata to check how we can split them between cases and controls:
+We note that genes are annotated using the GENCODE \[33\] v25 annotation, which will be useful later on.
+Let's look at the metadata to check how we can split samples between cases and controls:

 ``` r
 colData(rse)